skalarproduktraum/phd-thesis/chapters/rendering.md

 Instead in Vulkan, a _validation layer_ provides guidance to adherence to the standard.
 While in OpenGL, all state and state changes are continuously checked for sanity, incurring a performance hit, Vulkan skips these checks, and outsources them to validation layers, that may be activated during startup, and usually only used during development or debugging.
 Compared to OpenGL error messages, Vulkan validation layers provide highly detailed error messages, thus enabling the developer to quickly pinpoint the source of a problem.

-When using Vulkan, the initialisation of the renderer proceeds in the following way:
+When using Vulkan, the initialisation of the renderer proceeds as follows:

 1. the presence of a virtual reality HMD is checked, and window dimensions set accordingly.
 2. The `RenderConfig` is parsed from a render config YAML file.
 3. The renderer checks whether the user has requested the activation of validation layers, and activates them if indicated.
 4. the renderer checks whether the output will be embedded in a `SceneryPanel`.
 If this is not the case, the renderer will request surface rendering extensions, and create a _Vulkan instance_[^instancenote], if not, the instance will be created without the extensions.
 Further extensions might be required by the presence of an HMD, e.g. for memory sharing.
 5. A `VulkanDevice`[^devicenote] is created, the renderer defaults to the first device found, but this can be overridden by the user.
-6. A device queue[^queuenote] is created.
+6. At least one device queue[^queuenote] is created.
+Multiple queues might be created for rendering, compute work, and data transfers, if supported by the selected `VulkanDevice`.
 7. A `SwapchainRecreator` is created.
 This object is responsible for all resources that are resolution-dependent, such as framebuffers and rendering surfaces.
 It also takes care of initialising the render passes defined by the `RenderConfig`, with the necessary framebuffers and attachments.
 The swapchain is be one of:
 	* `OpenGLSwapchain`: creates an OpenGL context and enables the Vulkan renderer to draw into that.
 Necessary for frame-locked rendering e.g. on CAVE systems.
 	* `HeadlessSwapchain`: creates a swapchain without any rendering surfaces, e.g. for server use.
-	* `FXSwapchain`: create a swapchain for rendering into a JavaFX panel.
-Employs permanently mapped buffers for bandwidth efficiency and inherits from `HeadlessSwapchain`.
+	* `SwingSwapchain`: create a swapchain for rendering into a Swing panel.
+Employs permanently mapped buffers and native surfaces for efficiency, and inherits from `VulkanSwapchain`.
 	* `VulkanSwapchain`: creates a regular, window-based swapchain with GLFW.
 This is the standard case.
 8. the default vertex descriptors[^vdnote] are created.
-9. descriptor pools are created.
-10. default descriptor set layouts and descriptor sets[^dslnote] are prepared.
+9. descriptor pools are created, from these, the default descriptor set layouts and descriptor sets[^dslnote] are prepared.
 11. a default set of textures is initialised to provide textures in case a `Node`'s textures cannot be found.
 12. a heartbeat timer is initialised to record GPU usage (only on Nvidia cards running on Windows) and record performance data.
 13. a dynamically-managed memory pool for `Node` geometry is allocated.